sapegin/sapegin.me/src/content/blog/naming.md

 expect(store['#book_retry']['disabled']).toBe(true)
 -->

-Here, again, every time we read `noData` in the code, we need to mentally _unnegate_ it to understand what’s really happening.
-And the negative `disabled` attribute makes things even worse.
+Again, every time we read `noData` in the code, we need to mentally _unnegate_ it to understand what’s really happening.
+And the negative `disabled` attribute with double negation (`!noData`) makes things even worse.
 Let’s fix it:

 <!--
 let store = {}